 Transgender Prisoners Face Discrimination, Harassment, and Abuse Above and Beyond that of Other Prisoners.

-In Idaho, inmate Linda Patricia Thompson wanted a transfer to a wotransgendermen’s prison.
+In Idaho, inmate Linda Patricia Thompson wanted a transfer to a women’s prison.
 A male-to-female transgender woman, or M.T.F., she had been living as a woman for several years, had changed her name legally, and was taking black-market oestrogen when she could.
 Thompson had never been able to afford sex reassignment surgery, nor could she obtain hormones legally: the signatures of two physicians and a psychiatrist were required, and she couldn’t afford the visits.
 Still, Thompson was assertively feminine, even in handcuffs.
 At the time of her arrest, she wore a dress and high heels.

 But prison officials refused to transfer Thompson or to provide her with oestrogen.
 Inmates are housed on the basis of genitalia, they told her, and in their eyes she was incontestably male.
 So Thompson took matters into her own hands – literally.
 In two separate incidents, she amputated her own male genitalia, nearly bleeding to death in the process.